sieve-data/docs/source/index.html.md

 }
 ```

-This endpoint allows you to view the status of a specific job you might have run to see if it's done processing.
+This endpoint allows you to view the status of a specific job.

 ### HTTP Request